 Not too hard, huh?

-And now you know a very good idea of the data that you’ll be working with!
+And now you have an excellent idea of the data that you’ll be working with!

 Visualizing Your Data: Principal Component Analysis (PCA)